 We own or lease the land and buildings where we have facilities.
 We own large facilities (facilities over 50,000 square feet) for our PCS businesses in the United States, Canada, Scotland and Ireland, and lease large facilities in the United States, Canada and China.
 We own large RMS facilities in the United Kingdom, France, Germany, Japan, Canada and the United States.
 None of our leases is individually material to our business operations.
-Many of our leases have an option to renew, and we believe that we will be able to successfully renew expiring leases on terms satisfactory to us.
+Many of our leases have an option to renew and we believe that we will be able to successfully renew expiring leases on terms satisfactory to us.
 We believe that our facilities are adequate for our operations and that suitable additional space will be available when needed.
-For additional information see Note 9 to the Consolidated Financial Statements included elsewhere in this Form 10-K.
+For additional information see Note 10 to the Consolidated Financial Statements included elsewhere in this Form 10-K.

-In 2008, we completed the major stages of our three year capacity expansion program, and in early 2009 we finished with the last few elements of the program with focus on facilities in China and Sherbrooke (Canada).
 We continually evaluate capacity in light of our customer needs and demands.
-Accordingly, in January 2010 we announced that we had decided to suspend operations at our Shrewsbury, Massachusetts, facility by the middle of 2010, with the intention to resume operations when global preclinical market conditions improve and we require additional capacity.
+Accordingly, in January 2010 we announced that we had decided to suspend operations at our Shrewsbury, Massachusetts facility by the middle of 2010, with the intention to resume operations when global preclinical market conditions improve and we require additional capacity.
+Currently, we do not anticipate significant expansion requirements in either our RMS or PCS businesses for the next few years due to available capacity at existing and suspended sites.
+However, we may expand at specific sites should we determine that it is not feasible to utilize available capacity at existing or suspended sites.